wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/installing-robotpy.rst

 .. note:: This step only needs to be done once.

-Installing Python and the RobotPy packages are separated into two different steps.
-Once you are connected to the internet, you can run this to download Python for roboRIO onto your computer.
+When your computer is connected to Internet, run this next step.

 .. tabs::